Erythema Annulare Centrifugum

 In a case of EAC associated with hypereosinophilic syndrome, the eruption resolved after treatment with ketoconazole, dapsone, and trimethoprim-sulfamethoxazole.[9]

-A case of EAC of infantile onset in the French literature documents dramatic improvement with interferon alpha therapy.[41]
+A case of EAC of infantile onset in the French literature documented dramatic improvement with interferon alfa therapy.[45]

-Case reports have documented success in the treatment of EAC with drugs previously unreported to be useful for EAC.
-Note the following:
+Case reports have documented success in the treatment of EAC with drugs previously not reported to be useful for EAC, including hyaluronic acid, calcipotriol, metronidazole, etanercept, and erythromycin.

 Consultations

-Consult a dermatologist for diagnosis and evaluation of the underlying cause of erythema annulare centrifugum (EAC).
-Consult an internal medicine specialist for evaluation of the underlying cause of EAC.
+A dermatologist should be consulted for diagnosis and evaluation of the underlying cause of EAC.
+An internal medicine specialist should be consulted for evaluation of the underlying cause of EAC.

 What is erythema annulare centrifugum (EAC)?What is the pathophysiology of erythema annulare centrifugum (EAC)?What causes erythema annulare centrifugum (EAC)?What are the infectious causes of erythema annulare centrifugum (EAC)?Which medications may cause erythema annulare centrifugum (EAC)?Which malignancies cause erythema annulare centrifugum (EAC)?What conditions are associates with erythema annulare centrifugum (EAC)?What is the prevalence of erythema annulare centrifugum (EAC)?What are the racial predilections of erythema annulare centrifugum (EAC)?What are the sexual predilections of erythema annulare centrifugum (EAC)?Which age groups have the highest prevalence of erythema annulare centrifugum (EAC)?What is the prognosis of erythema annulare centrifugum (EAC)?Which clinical history findings are characteristic of erythema annulare centrifugum (EAC)?Which skin findings are characteristic of erythema annulare centrifugum (EAC)?Which physical findings are characteristic of erythema annulare centrifugum (EAC)?What are the possible complications of erythema annulare centrifugum (EAC)?Which conditions should be included in the differential diagnoses of erythema annulare centrifugum (EAC)?What are the differential diagnoses for Erythema Annulare Centrifugum?What is the role of lab testing in the diagnosis of erythema annulare centrifugum (EAC)?What is the role of imaging studies in the diagnosis of erythema annulare centrifugum (EAC)?What is the role of biopsy in the diagnosis of erythema annulare centrifugum (EAC)?Which histologic findings are characteristic of erythema annulare centrifugum (EAC)?How is erythema annulare centrifugum (EAC) treated?Which medications have been used successfully in the treatment of erythema annulare centrifugum (EAC)?Which specialist consultations are beneficial to patients with erythema annulare centrifugum (EAC)?What is the goal of drug treatment for erythema annulare centrifugum (EAC)?Which medications in the drug class Corticosteroids are used in the treatment of Erythema Annulare Centrifugum?